IssaDia/turbo-complete/README.md

 It needs supervised/reinforcement learning as for now.

 - What performance metric should you use to evaluate the success of your system?

+* the description product is pertinent
+* users convert more posts

 - Is the performance metric aligned with the business objective?

+This perfomance metric is on phase with the business objective

 - What assumptions are you making about the problem?
 Are these assumptions valid?

 - How would you solve this problem manually if you had to?

 - What kind of data do you need, and how much of it?

+I need a large dataset of products to train my model.

 - What are the relevant features in the data that will help you solve the problem?

+The shape, the color of a product

 - How will you verify that your solution is working?

+If the input with an image of a product gives a pertinent description as an output

 - What are the implications of your solution for future developments?

+My solution needs an interface to handle the submission of an image/keywords and display the description of the product

 ## Functionnalities 🧱